How to fill out a receipt book in 6 steps

 5. Add the subtotal amount

-Before you factor in the taxes or additional charges, list the subtotal amount.
+List the subtotal amount before you factor in the taxes or additional charges.
 You’ll calculate the subtotal by adding up the prices of all the items sold and include it at the bottom of the receipt on the corresponding line.

 Product Quantity Description Cost